 - Revenue: $162.1 million vs analyst estimates of $161.5 million (small beat)

 - EPS: -$0.31 vs analyst estimates of -$0.32 (1.9% beat)

 - Revenue Guidance for Q1 2024 is $163.2 million at the midpoint, below analyst estimates of $165 million

 - Management's revenue guidance for the upcoming financial year 2024 is $686 million at the midpoint, in line with analyst expectations and implying 9.8% growth (vs 10.5% in FY2023)

 - Free Cash Flow of $29.82 million, up from $9.28 million in the previous quarter

 - Gross Margin (GAAP): 50.2%, up from 45.2% in the same quarter last year

 - Market Capitalization: $2.47 billion

-Founded in 2004 by Hank Seale, Q2 (NYSE:QTWO) offers software as a service that enables small banks provide online banking and consumer lending services to their clients.
+Founded in 2004 by Hank Seale, Q2 (NYSE:QTWO) offers software-as-a-service that enables small banks to provide online banking and consumer lending services to their clients.

 Small, regional and community banks often lack the resources required to manage their own tech infrastructure, making it difficult for them to compete with polished offerings of large national banks.
 Q2’s cloud-based platform provides them with mobile apps and websites that have the same functionalities big banks offer and allows them to put their own branding on it.